 What ingredients do you need to make these raspbery lollies?

 - banana (fresh or frozen - frozen bananas are extra creamy)

 - raspberries (fresh or frozen)

 More recipes you might like

-If you like this you might also like:
+If you like these homemade ice lollies you might also like:

-If you have made this recipe I would love it if you’d leave a comment and rating below.
+If you've made this recipe please a star rating and comment below.
 Thank you!

 Banana, coconut and raspberry ice lollies

 - 80 g raspberries fresh or frozen